gutardivo/trello-like-app/README.md

     > Note: The proxied connection will only work locally.
     > You'll need the server to serve the frontend build if
     > you want to host the entire project somewhere.

+- Create Firebase Authentication and save the credentials inside config folder